Brais Méndez: International career

 After playing for Spain at under-17, under-18 and under-21 levels, Méndez was first called by the full side on 8 November 2018 for matches against Croatia and Bosnia and Herzegovina.
 He made his debut in the latter fixture, coming on as a 59th-minute substitute for Suso in the 1–0 friendly win in Las Palmas and scoring the only goal.

+Style of play

+A highly technical player, Méndez has been praised for his passing range, vision and work-rate.

 Personal life

 Méndez's father, Modesto (known as Pupi), was also a footballer.
 A forward, he appeared in one Segunda División match with Deportivo de La Coruña.